gesinger/usda-sr-parser/README.md

 ### TODO

 1. Update README
-2. Make config passable
-3. Add in commented datatypes in objectifier
+2. Add in commented datatypes in objectifier
-4. Check if booleans are working
+3. Check if booleans are working
-5. Change objectifier to use mappings appropriately
-6. Convert binds to use closures
+4. Convert binds to use closures